Radomsko County

 Radomsko County (powiat radomszczański) is a unit of territorial administration and local government (powiat) in Łódź Voivodeship, central Poland.
 It came into being on 1 January 1999 as a result of the Polish local government reforms passed in 1998.
 Its administrative seat and largest town is Radomsko, which lies 80 km south of the regional capital Łódź.
 The county also contains the towns of Przedbórz, lying 31 km east of Radomsko, and Kamieńsk, 16 km north of Radomsko.

 The county covers an area of 1442.78 km2.
-As of 2006, it had a total population of 118,856, out of which the population of Radomsko was 49,152, that of Przedbórz was 3,758, that of Kamieńsk was 2,858, and the rural population was 63,088.
+As of 2006, it had a population of 118,856, out of which the population of Radomsko was 49,152, that of Przedbórz was 3,758, that of Kamieńsk was 2,858, and the rural population was 63,088.

 Neighboring counties

 Radomsko County is bordered by Bełchatów County and Piotrków County to the north, Końskie County and Włoszczowa County to the east, Częstochowa County to the south-west, and Pajęczno County to the west.